brombaut/monkey-interpreter/README.md

 # Monkey Interpreter & Compiler/Virtual Machine
-Result of reading "Writing An Interpreter In Go" and the sequal "Writing A Compiler In Go" by Thorsten Bell.
+Result of reading "Writing An Interpreter In Go" and the sequel "Writing A Compiler In Go" by Thorsten Bell.

 ## Run Interpreter REPL
 ```